elastisys/compliantkubernetes/docs/operator-manual/common.md

 1. Delete any remaining PersistentVolumes
 1. Delete the added CustomResourceDefinitions

-Note: if user namespaces are managed by Compliant Kubernetes apps then they will also be deleted if you clean up the workload cluster.
+Note: if user namespaces are managed by Compliant Kubernetes apps then they will also be deleted if you clean up the Workload Cluster.
 <!--clean-apps-stop-->

 <!--create-s3-buckets-start-->